 - Over-striding: a commonly overlooked cause of shin splints, especially with new runners.
 Shorten your stride- length by shortening the length of your arm swing.

-All these can likely be entirely avoided by strengthening the shin muscles identified above.
+All these possible causes of shin splints can likely be entirely avoided by strengthening the shin muscles identified above.
 Exercises will be prescribed below.

 You will need to stop running for as long as it takes for the pain to go away.
 You should be able to walk during this stage.
 While you have stopped running, identify the problem (what caused the painful symptoms?) and what you’re planning on doing to correct it.